Donovan Award

 1963 The Honorable John J. McCloy

 1964 Lt.
-General William W. Quinn
+Gen. William W. Quinn, USA

-1965 General of the Army Dwight D. Eisenhower
+1965 President Dwight D. Eisenhower

 1966 The Earl Mountbatten of Burma